-In the interests of ensuring a holistic approach to development, mitigating potential impacts and achieving a high quality, well designed and sustainable place, development proposals must be informed by comprehensive area-wide masterplanning (henceforth known as the 'masterplan exercise').
-The masterplan exercise must be prepared in collaboration with the Council, landowners, Town Council, with the wider engagement of stakeholders and the local community.
+In the interests of ensuring a holistic approach to development, mitigating potential impacts and achieving a high quality, well designed and sustainable place, development proposals ,apart from any reserved matters submission pursuant to outline planning application 22/O1934/OUTM, must be informed by comprehensive area-wide masterplanning (henceforth known as the 'masterplan ).
+The masterplan must be prepared in by the lead developer, in consultation with the Council, landowners, Town Council, with the wider engagement of stakeholders and the local community care anticipated, a country park would clearly conform with Policy 69 providing an appropriate after-use which would not only complement the wider Unity Regeneration Project but also assist in encouraging active and healthy lifestyles.
+The Regulation 14 consultation upon the NDP identified a larger country park, than now proposed.
+However, due to the lack of funding and a subsequent planning permission (22/O1107/FULM) for the erection of a warehouse building on part of the site the scale of the country park has been reduced.